gnafit/gna/README.md

 [![Docs status](https://git.jinr.ru/gna/gna/badges/master/pipeline.svg)](https://git.jinr.ru/gna/gna/commits/master)

+Current version is 0.1.0, see the [release notes](doc/release-notes/release-notes-v0-1-0.md)

 Global Neutrino Analysis (GNA) project aims at providing the following tools for the needs of the data analysis related to the neutrino physics:

-*  Buill complex physical models with large number of parameters using dataflow principles.
+*  Build complex physical models with large number of parameters using dataflow principles.
 *  Implicit caching and lazy evaluation.
 *  High performance fitting using CPU/CPU (multithreading)/GPU.
-   Swithcing between modes at a runtime, not at a compile time.
+   Switching between modes at a runtime, not at a compile time.
 *  Statistical analysis of data of neutrino experiments.
 *  Combined analysis.